 This has been especially helpful while I have developed a career as a writer and publisher of books about choosing courage, a journey begun in 2000 when I had to get through some serious health issues.
 Learning to “know the difference” has been essential to deal with each of the many road blocks along the way.

-The web page for my first book looks deceptively simple: www.glastonbury.com.au/books.
-The story of its creation is a whole book in itself!
+The web page for my first book looks deceptively simple: www.glastonbury.com.au/on_aspiring.
+The story of the book’s creation is a whole book in itself!

 Knowing and appreciating my own value has meant that I can be much more useful to the people around me.
 Even today, I continue to repeat this quotation to myself when something challenges me, from small events like missing the bus to life-changing events like a major illness.